-Suicide prevention community grant guidelines
+Suicide prevention community grant

-You can apply for funding to support locally-led projects or activities that address an identified suicide prevention need.
+This program provides grants of up to $10,000 to support locally-led projects or activities that address an identified suicide prevention need.

 Applicants must meet all of the following: